The Whole Point of Being an Ally

 Protesters on June 4, 2020 | Photo by Kelly Lacy from Pixels

 I remember seeing something in his face visibly shift.
 Like he had not realized, before that moment, that the world he was describing might have other streets in it.
 Streets that different people walk down that never intersect with that metaphorical red house on the corner.

 If you are opposed to police reform or defunding because your life experience has led you to believe that most officers are good or because you know good people who are officers, then I know that what many of us have been saying over the last few weeks is hard to hear.
 I also know that what we’re asking you to do is even harder.

 We’re asking that you de-center those experiences.
 We’re asking that you refrain from using those officers that you know as the archetype for officers everywhere.
 We’re asking that you trust the experiences of Black and brown communities and reject a system that you believe to be helpful and necessary for your safety so that we can create a better one for all of us.

-If I were in a room full of white people, and asked the question “how many of you think most cops are good?”
+If I were in a room full of white people, and asked the question “how many of you think most cops are good at their job?”
 It is my full expectation that a majority of people would raise their hand.
-If I followed up with the question “how many of you think police are helpful?”
+If I followed up with the question “how many of you think police are helpful to everyone?”
 It is my full expectation that a majority of people would raise their hand.
 If I concluded with the question “how many of you want to keep at least as many cops as we have now on the streets?”
 It is my full expectation that a majority of people would raise their hand.